haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

 # ASP.NET MVC
 - Separation of Concerns is one of the primary reasons why ASP.NET MVC exists because its very nature separates the presentation and business layers.
+- ASP.NET = Active Server Pages, .NET is not an acronym.

 ## Model
 - Handles Business logic.